 The Langstroth beehive is perhaps the most popular beehive used in beekeeping all over the world – and for good reason too.
 It has features that make it great for both small and large beekeeping operations.
 This beehive type allows for harvesting of various beehive products in large quantities that make beekeeping profitable.
 It also allows for easy management of honeybee colonies.
-Other popular types of beehives are the Top-bar beehive and the Warre beehive.
+Other popular types of beehives are the Top-bar hive and the Warré hive (check out our article on the comparison of these beehives).
 This beginner’s guide to the Langstroth beehive highlight its features, advantages, disadvantages, and just what exactly makes it so popular.

 History of the Langstroth Beehive